Quackit Logo

 CSS break-inside

-The CSS break-inside property allows you to prevent an unwanted break within a multi-column layout.
+The CSS break-inside property allows you to prevent an unwanted break within a multi-column layout, paged media, and in multi-region contexts.

 For example, when working with multi-column layouts, you might prefer ordered lists to display within one column (instead of spilling over to the next column part-way through the list).
 In this case, you could use the break-inside property to avoid this unwanted break.